Beatrice Clugston: Fundraising

 Clugston did not fare so well and in 1876 she was very poor.
 Despite this she would bring back home people who needed help.
 They would be fed but the food stores would be emptied.
 An appeal brought in £3,000 and an annuity was organised.
 Her mother was happy when they moved away from Glasgow as it stopped her daughter from offering more help.

 Death and legacy

 Clugston died in Lenzie in 1888 and is buried in the Auld Aisle Cemetery.
 In 1891 a memorial to her was created at Broomhill hospital.
-That hospital would go on to expand further closing finally in 1995.
+That hospital would go on to expand further before closing finally in 1995.

 Her legacy is now referenced in Beatrice Meadows, a new housing estate built on the grounds of where Broomhill Hospital stood, with Clugston Court the central street in the estate.

+Other Information

+The tour company Gallus Pedals has named its bicycles after a number of famous Glaswegian women in various categories, Clugston is in the category "Leaders, Philanthropists and Community Builders" along with Isabella Elder.